Search

 Forage brassicas have been used around the globe to fill in gaps in pasture production because these hardy annuals rapidly grow into dense masses.
 They produce nutritious greenery that can be grazed when traditional pastures are starting to brown.

 As the University of Wisconsin-Extension notes, brassicas mature quickly.
 Turnips can be grazed within 70 days of planting.
 Kale can be ready in as little as 90 days.
-Kale is also capable of surviving bitterly cold winters, including those that see below zero temperatures.
+Kale is also capable of surviving bitterly cold winters, including those that see below-zero temperatures.

 Higher in fiber and lower in protein, rapeseed is a good forage that will be grazed readily by animals.
 It’s also one of the least expensive, making it an attractive addition to mixes.
 Most standard varieties of rape require 180 days, but some hybrid varieties can produce yields in as little as 60 days.